Dried Dates: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Several studies have shown that dried dates might have the potential to lower diabetes and its complications.
 Dates might help in reducing the absorption of glucose or may help increase the production of insulin.
 This potential activity of dried dates might also be due to the presence of flavonoids and other bioactive compounds.
 Dates may act as scavengers for free radicals, thus helping against the oxidative damage caused by diabetes.
 However, the exact mechanism of action is not yet known.
 Moreover, conditions like diabetes are serious and must be properly diagnosed and treated by a qualified doctor, therefore, ensure that you visit a doctor.4

-Dates might have the potential in alleviating inflammation and one of the studies showed that dates might have the potential to inhibit the production of certain enzymes (cyclooxygenase enzymes COX-1 and COX-2) which play an important role in inflammation.
+Dates might have the potential to alleviate inflammation and one of the studies showed that dates might have the potential to inhibit the production of certain enzymes (cyclooxygenase enzymes COX-1 and COX-2) which play an important role in inflammation.
 In another study, it was seen that dates might play a role in reducing the swelling of the foot.
 However, more studies are required to prove these potential effects of dates.4

 Dates might possess an antimicrobial property, due to which it might have a potential effect against bacteria like Klebsiella pneumonia and Escherichia coli.
 It might also have a role in reducing the side effects caused due to the drug methylprednisolone (a steroid).
 Ethanolic extract of dates might have a potential effect against E. fecalis and it might be helpful for enteric diseases.
 However, more studies are required to prove the potential uses of dried dates for infections.4 Consult the doctor in any case of infection and don’t self-medicate.

-Several studies have shown that dried dates might have potential activity against tumours, but the exact mechanism is not yet known.
-Some hypotheses state that the anti-tumour potentiality of dried dates might be due to the antioxidant components present in them.
+Several studies have shown that dried dates might have potential activity against tumors, but the exact mechanism is not yet known.
+Some hypotheses state that the anti-tumor potentiality of dried dates might be due to the antioxidant components present in them.
 A study showed that a compound present in dates, called glucans might be the reason for its anti-tumour activity.
 However, more research is required to prove these claims.
 Kindly note that a serious condition like cancer must be diagnosed and treated only by a doctor.
 Therefore, ensure that you consult a doctor.4

 In an animal study, it was seen that dried dates might have the potential to reduce the increase in plasma creatinine and urea concentrations.
 (The high levels of urea and creatinine concentration indicate that the kidneys are not functioning properly).
 Therefore, dates might help protect the kidney and have a nephroprotective property.4